jtagcat/jtagcat/README.md

 The bio doesn't have git history, so let's plop it here as well:
 ```
 A datahoarder, a tabhoarder, packaged in one.
-Researching (any), critiquing (UX, design, psy), tinkering around (labbing), married to data, sound and language.
+Researching (any), critiquing (UX, design, psy), tinkering around (labbing).
+Married to data, sound and language.
 ```